Mass Effect: Andromeda (book series): Release and reception

 She compared the Andromeda book series favorably to previous novel tie-ins, which she considered have failed to live up to the standards of excellence set by the original trilogy.
-Luke K from Critical Gamer found Initiation to be much more enjoyable then the game it is supposed to serve as a tie-in prequel to, noting that the reader does not need to be familiar with any other works from the Mass Effect franchise to understand or appreciate the novel.
+Luke K from Critical Gamer found Initiation to be much more enjoyable than the game it is supposed to serve as a tie-in prequel to, noting that the reader does not need to be familiar with any other works from the Mass Effect franchise to understand or appreciate the novel.
 He considered the novel to be "definitive proof that a story told in this universe without player agency can most certainly work", and that Cora comes across as a likeable protagonist though her video game iteration is noted as a divisive character among players.
 Merrin from Speculative Chic praised Initiation as an unusual tie-in novel which is well-written and engaging, and opined that Jemisin was more competent at fleshing out character motivations and backstory then the game's writers.
 She was impressed by Jemisin's ability to add depth to Cora's characterization, and address plot holes from Mass Effect 3 and Andromeda within the constraints of a shorter novel.

 Liz Bourke from Tor.com praised Annihilation as a "fast, tense, deeply enjoyable novel in a space opera setting", and its author for having a "deft touch with characterisation, giving us people who aren’t types, but who have interesting relationships to whole cultures that in the games are mostly glimpsed only in passing".
 She commented that Valente "expertly manipulates pacing and tension", so that the narrative's combination of "buddy-cop dynamics, murder mystery, investigative thriller, and unfolding disaster story comes together into a smooth and riveting whole".
 She felt the "conclusion to the plague problem feels a little rushed, but the character work is on point and full of feeling", and that Valente should write more material in the Mass Effect universe.
 Patrick Sklar from TheGamer scored the book 4.5 out of 5 stars, noting that the narrative's three story arcs are all wrapped up neatly by the author and that each conclusion was satisfying to various degrees.
 He singled out Yorrik as an "absolute delight" given his amusing speech patterns, and considered him to be the best elcor character the franchise has ever seen.
 He concluded that it will satisfy fans of the Mass Effect franchise but is not easily recommendable as an entrance for newcomers to the lore of the series.
 Julian Benson from PCGamesN commented that "all the missing races being off on a different ship bears more than a passing resemblance to a story from The Hitchhiker’s Guide to the Galaxy: Golgafrinchan Ark Fleet Ship B".